 But what if you decide down the line that you do want to become an event planner?
 Some people immediate start shopping around the different planning companies in their area.
 While you can certainly do that, you have another option.
 You can be your own boss!

 What’s more empowering than being self-employed?
 You can determine your own salary and choose your own clients.
 Not to mention, being able to define your business to best suit your skills.
 If you know that planning corporate conferences aren’t your thing—don’t sweat it!
 Working for yourself means that you don’t have to answer to anyone else.
 You call the shots.

 But also know that whether or not your business succeeds or fails, it’s all on you.
 You have to invest in your business with your own time, money, and resources.
 We can’t guarantee that an event planning certification will mean smooth sailing for you.
 But you’re not alone!
 You’ll be qualified to join associations who have resources readily available for you to use.
 Hey, we’re not going to downplay the amount of necessary hard work.
 But rest assured, you’ll know exactly where to start!

 The silver lining to all your blood, sweat, and tears?
 The feeling of accomplishment!
-You gathered those resources.
-You planned everything from beginning to end.
-You get to see your clients overjoyed at the end of a successful event!
+You gathered those resources, planned everything from beginning to end, and you get to see your clients overjoyed at the end of a successful event!
 Especially for personally significant events such as weddings, you get a front row seat to observing your clients be happy to spend the rest of their lives together.